 What it can’t do

-• Dermal fillers cannot lift very slack skin, correct raised or reddened scars or remove extensive wrinkling
+• Dermal fillers cannot lift extremely slack skin, correct raised or reddened scars or remove extensive wrinkling.
+However they can address moderately slack skin and enhance volume.
+Surprisingly they can also appear to slim a face.

 • I do not recommend permanent facial fillers, although it may be reasonable to use fat graft as a permanent alternative to filler.
 If this is done I recommend it is done very cautiously, because the fat will never forget where it came from and gain weight in the future as if it was still there.
 In ten years when your tummy might be a bit fuller, you don't want hamster cheeks as a result...